 A report from Health Affairs also projects long-term care spending to continue to climb over the next decade, driven by the rapidly aging U.S. population.
 That report predicted that nursing facilities and CCRC spending would grow at an average rate of 5.2% per year until 2024, reaching $274 billion in total expenditures.

-Since most long-term care services are not paid by health insurance or Medicareit becomes a family's responsibility to either provide care for their older family members or they will pay for care out of savings until nothing is left.
-At that point Medicaid will pay for those services.
-If a family has saved money in retirement assets the loss of savings on long-term care costs will have a dramatic impact on the lifestyle of the couple.
-It would prevent many families from providing any inheritance to their children and grandchildren.
+Most long-term care services are not paid by health insurance or Medicare.
+It becomes a family's responsibility to either provide care for their older family members, or they will pay for care out of savings until nothing is left.
+At that point, Medicaid will pay for those services.
+Fifty-seven percent of long-term care services end up being paid by Medicaid.
+This is not good for American families or the taxpayers who ultimately pay for these services.

 More than half of employed caregivers (56%) experience at least one work-related strain.
 This may take the form of working different hours, fewer/more hours, and taking time off (whether paid or unpaid).

-Remember family members have their own careers and family responsibilities in addition to the pressure of added responsibility of caring for an elder parent or in-law.
+Remember, family members have their own careers and family responsibilities in addition to the pressure of added responsibility of caring for an elder parent or in-law.

-Long-Term Care Insurance is a very affordable way to safeguard your savings and reduce the burden which is created on family members when a loved one need extended care.
-Since the chance of needing some type of long-term care and support services is high, an advance plan will help you enjoy a successful retirement.
+Long-Term Care Insurance is a very affordable way to safeguard your savings and income and reduce the burdens that are created on family members when a loved one needs extended care.
+Since the chance of needing long-term care and support services is high, an advance plan will help you enjoy a successful retirement.

-Don't forget, your health can change at any time and the need for long-term care can happen at any age.
-People require extended care due to illness, accidents or the impact of aging.
+Don't forget, your health can change at any time, and the need for long-term care can happen at any age.
+People require extended care due to illness, accident, or the impact of aging.